kapilpendse/infantcribcamera/README.md

 #### Setup on MAC OSX
 1. Download the AWS IoT Device SDK 2.1.1 source code (https://github.com/aws/aws-iot-device-sdk-embedded-C/archive/v2.1.1.tar.gz)
-2. cd aws-iot-device-sdk-embedded-C-2.1.1/external_libs/mbedTLS/
-3. Download mbedTLS source code from https://github.com/ARMmbed/mbedtls/releases/tag/mbedtls-2.1.1 and extract all files in this folder.
-When done right, this folder should have several files including a Makefile.
+2. Download and extract the mbedTLS source code inside 'aws-iot-device-sdk-embedded-C-2.1.1/external_libs/mbedTLS/' directory.
+Here's the download link: https://github.com/ARMmbed/mbedtls/releases/tag/mbedtls-2.1.1 After extraction, the 'mbedTLS' directory should have several files including a Makefile.
-4. cd ../../samples/linux
+3. Open a terminal and go to "aws-iot-device-sdk-embedded-C-2.1.1/samples/linux"
-5. Clone 'aidoorlock' in this directory
+4. Clone 'aidoorlock' in this directory (git clone https://kapilpendse@bitbucket.org/kapilpendse/aidoorlock.git)
-6. Verify that ./aidoorlock/certs contains 'root-ca.pem'
-7. Copy your device certificate, private key and public key to ./aidoorlock/certs/
+5. Copy your device certificate and private key to ./aidoorlock/certs/
-8. Open 'aws_iot_config.h' and change 'AWS_IOT_MQTT_HOST', 'AWS_IOT_CERTIFICATE_FILENAME' and 'AWS_IOT_PRIVATE_KEY_FILENAME' to values appropriate for your device and certificates.
-9. cd aidoorlock
-10. make - this command will build the mbedTLS library, the AWS IoT Device SDK and then the application 'aidoorlock'
-11. ./aidoorlock
+6. In terminal, go to 'aidoorlock' directory and run 'setup_thing.sh' script.
+7. If the script completes without any errors, run ./aidoorlock
-12. If all is well, the program should output it's own IP addresses (eth0 & wlan0) to the AWS IoT topic 'locks/ip' and speak out the words 'Doorlock is ready' from the laptop's speakers.
+8. If all is well, the program should output it's own IP addresses (eth0 & wlan0) to the AWS IoT topic 'locks/ip' and you should hear the words 'Doorlock is ready' from your computer's speakers.

 #### Setup of USB audio dongle on Raspberry Pi
 * vi ~/.asoundrc and replace the contents with below 2 lines: